-Turkish Journal of Teacher Education is a peer reviewed journal.
-Submitted manuscript are evaluated by at least two reviewer (the double-blind system).
-The Review Process is completed within 4-12 weeks, depending on the intensity of the journal.
+Turkish Journal of Teacher Education is a peer-reviewed journal.
+Submitted manuscripts are evaluated by at least two reviewers (the double-blind system).
+The Review Process is usually completed within 4-12 weeks.

-An article to be published in TUJTED should not have been previously published or accepted for publication elsewhere.
-Papers presented at a conference or symposium may be accepted for publication if this is clearly indicated.
+An article to be published in it should not have been previously published or accepted for publication elsewhere.
+Papers presented at a conference or symposium may be accepted for publication if this is indicated.

 The journal uses double-blind review fulfilled by at least two reviewers (Double-blind peer review: Reviewers are unaware of the identity of the authors, and authors are also unaware of the identity of reviewers.)
 Referee names are kept strictly confidential.
 Referee identities may only be disclosed to journal Editorial Board members, who are also instructed to maintain confidentiality.

 Submission is typically sent to two reviewers for evaluation.
-Then, Section Editor works with these reports, and submit a unified report to the author(s).
-The article, in order to be accepted to the journal, must take a positive evaluation from both referees.
+Then, Section Editor works with these reports and submits a unified report to the author(s).
+The article, to be accepted to the journal, must take a positive evaluation from both referees.
 When necessary, the third referee or the advisory committee may be asked to contribute to the evaluation process.

 Both the reviewer and the author are anonymous.